topo-gps/ios-manual/en/maps/offline_maps.rst

 In the bottom of the 'Current area' section in the map download screen is the button 'Use cellular network'.
 If you have enabled this switch, you can use the cellular network for downloading map tiles.
 You also need to give permission to use the cellular network in the iOS Settings > Topo GPS.
 If these settings are enabled, and you are viewing a part of the map on which map tiles are not stored offline, they will be downloaded automatically over the cellular network.
 If you have disabled the 'Use cellular network' setting, the cellular network will never be used to download map tiles.
 This can save you data transfer costs.
 It might happen however that grey tiles are shown in the map if you had not made all tiles of the area offline accessible.

-Instead of downloading the map tiles of a specific region, it is also possible to only :ref:`download the map tiles over which a route is going <ec-route-map-tiles>`.
+Instead of downloading the map tiles of a specific region, it is also possible to only :ref:`download the map tiles over which a route is going <sec-route-map-tiles>`.
 For that open the :ref:`route details screen of a route <sec-route-details>`, scroll down to the section 'Tiles on current map' and tap 'Download'.

 Updating map tiles
 ~~~~~~~~~~~~~~~~~~